 Looking out over the Snake River Valley with snowcapped peaks in the distance, the redwood-paneled Amangani Grill specializes in local, sustainable ranch meats, fresh fish and seasonal farm-to-table produce.
 Forging a new American regional cuisine, chef Lizarzaburu and his team create an array of dishes that can be enjoyed on the terrace or in the grill.
 Head to the Amangani Grill to enjoy a gourmet breakfast, a peaceful afternoon lunch and sunset cocktails overlooking the valley below or an unforgettable dinner experience.
 Please inquire about spa and dining packages.
 For reservations call 307.734.4878 or email email@example.com.

 Celebrating over 20 years on the Town Square, the Snake River Grill is still the locals’ favorite go-to place.
 Whether you’re at the intimate bar, which features 300 wines and a signature cocktail list, or in the rustic-elegant dining room, it

-is a “must” for visitors who want at least one amazing meal here while in Jackson.
+is a “must” for visitors who want at least one amazing meal while in Jackson.
 Its James Beard-nominated chef keeps things fresh, simple and seasonal.
 The menu is varied and always offers something unique, even for a seasoned foodie (think exotic mushrooms, green chickpeas or artisanal hams).
 While there are standard favorites (potato pancake with smoked salmon, steak tartare pizza), the Snake River Grill is constantly evolving with frequent menu changes and nightly specials, preventing regular diners from ever getting bored.
-Just make sure to save room for one of their house-made desserts and ice creams.
+Just make sure to save room for the dark-chocolate Eskimo Bars, featured on the Food Network.